SyedKifayat1/VedioCallingApp/README.md

-# VideoCallingApp
+# Video Calling Web

 ## Overview
-VideoCallingApp is a modern web application designed to facilitate video calls and meetings.
+Video Calling Web is a modern web application designed to facilitate video calls and meetings.
 Built with a focus on user experience and performance, this application leverages the latest technologies to provide a seamless communication platform.

 ## Features
 - **Real-time Video Calls**: Engage in high-quality video calls with friends, family, or colleagues.